nextstrain/docs.nextstrain.org/src/guides/share/index.rst

 Nextstrain Groups are more scalable than community managed datasets, especially if you have many large datasets, and we're excited with the future possibilities that this opens up.

-See :doc:`nextstrain-groups` for more information.
+See :doc:`groups/index` for more information.

 Public URLs